Homemade Egg Noodles

 Slurp-tastic egg noodles are easily (and inexpensively) made in your very own kitchen.
-Human beings have been rolling out pasta dough and enjoying noodly goodness for centuries.
-Michael Phelps, Olympic swimming wonderboy, eats two pounds of pasta every day.
-Dried pasta is a multi-billion dollar industry in America and entire sections of cooking supply stores are devoted to manufacturing and cooking pasta.
-Pasta has more accessories than Barbie!
+Human beings have been rolling out pasta dough and enjoying noodly goodness for centuries. canada goose en ligne Michael Phelps, Olympic swimming wonderboy, eats two pounds of pasta every day. iphone 6 case the walking dead Dried pasta is a multi-billion dollar industry in America and entire sections of cooking supply stores are devoted to manufacturing and cooking pasta.
+Achat chaussure Puma iphone 8 plus case daisy Pasta has more accessories than Barbie!
 But let’s keep it simple!
 Homemade egg noodles are just a few eggs and a rolling pin away from being dinner!

 Here’s what you are going to need to make your very own egg noodles: